Gapagapi1/AutoCarSim/README.md

 <p align="center"> <img src="images/engine torque curve.png" alt="engine torque curve.png" width="420px"/>   <img src="images/engine power curve.png" alt="engine power curve.png" width="420px"/> </p>

 After simulating the engine, it is also necessary to simulate the gearbox.
-This gearbox is modeled as a list of gear ratios that can be selected, which change the transmission ratio accordingly.
+This gearbox is represented as a list of selectable gear ratios that adjust the transmission ratio accordingly.

-This gearbox must be able to operate automatically to facilitate the task of the artificial intelligence algorithm.
-To achieve this, the aim is to maximize the power provided by the engine, and thus shift up when the maximum power is exceeded using this formula.
+To facilitate the operation of the AI algorithm, the gearbox is designed to function automatically.
+The primary goal is to maximize the engine’s power output.
+Therefore, the gearbox is programmed to automatically shift up when the power output exceeds a predetermined maximum.

 ### City Modeling